ansys/pyprimemesh/examples/gallery/README.txt

 ========
 Examples
 ========
-Here are a series of examples using PRIME Meshing with ``ansys-meshing-prime``.
+Here are a series of examples using Meshing with ``ansys-meshing-prime``.